OperationNT414C/FakeCamera/README.md

 ### Compatibility

  * PCSF00007 - WipEout 2048 - The game won't crash on a multiplayer session start! (due to the useless picture feature)
- * PCSF00214 - Tearaway - It won't crash but it will be locked on some asked interactions (like shaking the PS Vita)
+ * PCSF00214 - Tearaway - It won't crash but it will be locked on some asked interactions, like shaking the PS Vita (use DSMotion to by-pass the problem)

 ### BMP load compatibility

 The plugin version which allow a BMP image as camera output works on very limited applications list:
  * PCM300001 - Pro Camera Vita - Works fine
- * NPXS10007 - Welcome Park - Works fine in "Hello Face" mini-game but doesn't work in "Snap + Slide" mini-game
+ * NPXS10007 - Welcome Park - Works fine in "Hello Face" and "Snap + Slide" mini-games
+ * VITASHELL - Vita Shell - Works fine in QR scan feature

 ### Credits

- * **Rinnegatamante** for his "kuio" kernel plugin
+ * **Rinnegatamante** for "AntiBlackList" and his help about file access permission
  * **xerpi** for his "libvita2d" source code which inspired me for BMP format read